Kingm11/Capstone_Project/README.md

 ### Key Performance Indicators (KPIs):
 The dashboard should display the following KPIs:

-Unemployment rate by state
+Unemployment rate by state.

-Top 5 states with highest unemployment rate Unemployment trends by year and month
+Top 5 states with highest unemployment rate.

+Unemployment trends by year and month

 ### Visualization Requirements:
 The dashboard should include the following visualizations:

-Map to display unemployment rate by state
+Map to display unemployment rate by state.

-Bar chart to display top 5 states with highest unemployment rate Line chart to display unemployment trends by year and month
+Bar chart to display top 5 states with highest unemployment rate.

+Line chart to display unemployment trends by year and month.